-- 7. Many writers of the "lost generation," such as F. Scott Fitzgerald, wrote books in which they - □ criticized what they regarded as the shallow materialism of the United States during the 1920s - b. sought to capture the freedom experienced by people living on the western frontier - c. praised the quick pace and unique opportunities found in large cities in the United States - d. expressed deep yearning for what they regarded as the simple lives led by rural Americans

-8. Churches and other religious institutions have been important in reform movements in the United States.
-Identify one reform movement in which religious institutions have been involved since 1945.

-Why did these institutions get involved in this movement, and what actions did they take?

-9. Article I, Section 2, United States Constitution

-"[The population of states] shall be determined by adding to the whole number of free persons . . . three-fifths of all other persons."

-An important debate led to the writing of this section of the Constitution.
-Identify the issue being debated.

-Describe the northern position in this debate and explain why many northerners took it.

-Describe the southern position in this debate and explain why many southerners took it.

-10. The Progressive movement of 1890-1920 is best described as
+7. ny writers of the "lost generation," such as F. Scott Fitzger- wrote books in which they criticized what they regarded as the shallow materialism of the United States during the 1920s b. sought to capture the freedom experienced by people living on the western frontier c. praised the quick pace and unique opportunities found in large cities in the United States d. in reform urches and other religious institutions have been important eform movements in the United States.
+Identify one reforn vement in which religious institutions have been involved te 1945. ny did these institutions get involved in this movement, and at actions did they take?
+9. Art icle I, Section 2, United States Constitution opulation of states] shall be determined by adding to the number of free persons three-fifths of all other persons." important debate led to the writing of this section of the nstitution.
+Identify the issue being debated. scribe the northern position in this debate and explain why ny northerners took it. scribe the southern position in this debate and explain why ny southerners took it.
+10. The Progressive movement of 1890-1920 is best described as a broad-based reform movement that tried to reduce industrialization

-- a broad-based reform movement that tried to reduce the abuses that had come with modernization and industrialization - a loose coalition of groups primarily dedicated to passing a constitutional amendment prohibiting the consumption of alcohol - an anti-tariff movement led by a federation of business owners and manufacturers who wanted to promote trade abroad - d. a grass-roots movement that attempted to gather support for the establishment of an international organization such as the League of Nations
+- a loose coalition of groups primarily dedicated to passing a constitutional amendment prohibiting the consumption of alcohol - an anti-tariff movement led by a federation of business owners and manufacturers who wanted to promote trade abroad - d. a grass-roots movement that attempted to gather support for the establishment of an international organization such as the League of Nations